AGx10k/substrate-restart-stalled-blocks/README.md

     * prometheus_port
     * docker_container_name
 2. if you are running without docker, you can change `restart_daemon()` to be like `systemctl restart $your_service_name`
+3. run in screen/tmux/any other background you like

+TODO:

+0. systemctl
+1. telegram notif